Forge — ceremonies & events (prescriptive)

 - Clarify problem, value, and constraints; Engineering hat assesses feasibility (15–20 min).

-- Invoke Versonas on high-risk or high-value items — time-boxed challenge (10–15 min).
+- Invoke Versonas on high-risk or high-value items — time-boxed session (10–15 min).

 - Decide: promote to Ingot, merge, Bank, or reject.
 Document decisions in Ember Log (5–10 min).